zyedidia/knit/README.md

 * Knit will search up the directory hierarchy for a Knitfile, allowing you to run your build from anywhere in your project.
 * Knit supports parallel builds and uses all cores by default.
-* Cross-platform support, including Windows.
+* Cross-platform support (Windows support is still experimental).
     * Knit uses a shell to execute commands.
 By default, Knit searches for `sh` on your system and uses that.
 If it cannot find `sh`, it uses an internal (cross-platform) shell.